Tuesday: 11am – 5pm

 Sutapa Biswas, Birdsong, 2004.
 Production still.
 16mm film transferred onto 2 DVDs.
 Dual screen projection.
 Colour, no sound.
 Duration: 7 minutes 7 seconds.
 Dimensions: variable.
 Made possible with the generous support of Iniva, Film and Video Umbrella (London), Grants for National Touring (ACE), AHRC (UK). © Sutapa Biswas.
 All Rights Reserved, DACS 2020.

-The galleries on the ground floor are fully accessible.
-They can be accessed easily from the entrance area by steps or a ramp.
+The galleries on the ground floor are accessible.
+They can be physically accessed from the entrance area by steps or a ramp.
+There is a lift up to the Edlis Neeson Research Space.
+There is a transcript for Lumen in the galleries.
+A captioned version of the film Lumen is available.
+Please ask a member of staff at the Front Desk